ShahidIqb/ShahidIqb/README.md

 - 👋 Hi, I’m @Shahid
 - 👀 I am interested in data analytics, data science, machine learning, bioinformatics, and computational biology.
 - 🌱 I am currently working as an ICT Business Analyst at McCarthy Learning.
-- 💞️ I’m looking forward to working and extracting meaningful reports and information from data.
+- 💞️ Excited to work with data, modeling, and extracting meaningful reports.
 - 📫 How to reach me shahid.iqbal@monash.edu

 <!---